 External Resources: Chicagoland/Illinois Area

 All of the following organizations are also included in the IL DREAM ACT Counselor Guide to Resources for Undocumented Students on (pages 24-26).
 In the guide, you will also see the organizations divided by regions within the Chicagoland and greater Illinois area.
 Please reach out to local organizations through online, over the phone and or in person communication.
+The Illinois Coalition for Immigrant and Refugee Rights (ICIRR) has gathered information on Chicagoland resources that are from non-profit agencies who provide free or low-cost assistance with immigration matters.
+You can access their guide by clicking here.

 - Immigrant Youth Justice League (IYJL)